Abdulfatah Ahmed: Fraud

 In December 2020, Ahmed was arrested by Nigerian authorities in connection with his alleged involvement in a long-running financial fraud.
 The Economic and Financial Crimes Commission had been probing his wife's involvement as well.
 The fraud may have reached two billion naira.

 Diversion of Kwara public funds

 On 17 May 2021, the Economic and Financial Crimes Commission detained Ahmed for a second time after seven hours of interrogation over around ₦9 billion that were allegedly diverted from the Kwara State government.
 The money was alleged to have been diverted over the course of Ahmed’s time as Governor and his time as Finance Commissioner in the Governor Bukola Saraki administration.

+Governor of Kwara State

+During his tenure as Governor, Gov. Ahmed implemented a number of programs and projects;

+The Shared Prosperity agenda, which aimed to improve the lives of all Kwara residents through job creation, infrastructural development, and social welfare programs.
+The Kwara State Bridge Empowerment Scheme (KWABES), which provided unemployed graduates with the opportunity to gain work experience and skills.
+The Kwara Infrastructure Development Fund (IF-K).
+IF-K is a contributory scheme designed to pool funds for high value infrastructure projects, which was used to finance the construction of new roads, schools, and hospitals, the social welfare program, which provided financial assistance to the elderly, widows, and orphans.

+Ahmed's administration was also credited with improving the state's education system, As part of contributions to the development of the education sector, Governor Abdulfatah Ahmed constructed and rehabilitated 400 block of classrooms at primary and secondary school levels.
+His administration introduced free tuition and notebooks at senior secondary school level.
+To expand access to tertiary education in the state, Dr. Ahmed also approved the reduction in the tuition fees for Kwara State University (KWASU) students by 30 per cent and also commenced the construction of an N800m Engineering complex for the Kwara State University, which is now near completion. healthcare system, and security.

+Post-governorship

+After leaving office in 2019, Gov. Ahmed returned to the banking sector.
+He is currently the Managing Director of First City Monument Bank.

 Illegal sale and mismanagement of Kwara public assets

 In May 2021, the Judicial Commission of Inquiry on the sales of Kwara State Government Assets between May 1999 and May 2019, a commission set up by Kwara State Governor AbdulRahman AbdulRazaq, accused Ahmed of selling state assets at suspiciously low prices to cronies and recommended Ahmed along with his predecessor as Governor Bukola Saraki for prosecution.
 Saraki, along with Ahmed and others, were said to have illegally sold government properties outside the state and grossly mismanaged state assets.